 The Image Strikes Back

 Once more an image comic will be the subject of my review.
 It’s name: Saga.
 The name is aptly titled, I will explain later.
-But first a bit of back story, Brain K. Vaughan wrote the series, who at it’s initial launch called it ‘Star Wars meet Game of Thrones’.
+But first a bit of back story.
+Brian K. Vaughan wrote the series, who at it’s initial launch called it ‘Star Wars meet Game of Thrones’.
 The inspiration behind the comic and a running theme in the book is parenthood, with two parents of different worlds raising their kid in a crazy, dangerous galaxy.
 For Vaughan himself the comic is his kid brought to life in a period of an economic less stable comic climate.

 The Saga Strikes Back